ItsAditya-xyz/eventer/readme.md

 </p>

 # Features
-- find Best Vendors for Food , Stickers and Swags in your Area at beat price.
+- Find Best Vendors for Food , Stickers and Swags in your Area at beat price.
 - Find and connect with event organizers
 - Browse upcoming events